RuiZhangHost1990/RuiZhangHost1990.github.io/_pages/about.md

 ---

 Hi Everyone!
 My name is Rui Zhang.
 I received the Ph.D. degree in civil engineering from The University of Sheffield in 2020.
 My research interests include digital twin systems, computational geomechanics, geotechnical engineering design, application of artificial intelligence in civil engineering, underground infrastructure management, and intelligent transportation systems (ITS).
 I am also an Associate Fellow of the Higher Education Academy in U.K. My research goal is to develop the advanced technology for intelligent infrastructure to meet different challenges.
 To achieve the goal, I have some research fundamentals in three main aspects: sensing monitoring, numerical modeling, and data analytics.
 I first built a solid foundation of geotechnical engineering during my PhD study.
 Then I go beyond geotechnical engineering and conduct interdisciplinary studies.
-During postdoc studies, I accumulated deep knowledge of sensor technologies, structural dynamics, control techniques, and artificial intelligence.
-Based on that, I and my partner developed noise logger-based leak diagnosis system.
+During postdoc studies, I accumulated deep knowledge of sensor technologies, structural dynamics and reliability analysis, digitalization techniques, and artificial intelligence.
+Based on that, I and my teammates developed noise logger-based leak diagnosis system.
 I also simulated tunnel as a system and coordinated a cyber-physical testbed to predict hazard effect and guide scenario planning for tunnel operations.

 Research Experience
 ======